maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 Gradient Boosting can be compared to AdaBoost, but has a few differences :

-- Instead of growing a forest of stumps, we initally predict the average (since it's regression here) of the  yy  column, and build a decision trees based on that value.
+- Instead of growing a forest of stumps, we initially predict the average (since it's regression here) of the y-column and build a decision tree based on that value.
 - Like in AdaBoost, the next tree depends on the error of the previous one.
-- But unlike AdaBoost, the tree we grow is not only a stump, but a real decision tree.
+- But unlike AdaBoost, the tree we grow is not only a stump but a real decision tree.
-- As in AdaBoost, there is a weight associated to the trees, but the scale factor is applied to all the trees.
+- As in AdaBoost, there is a weight associated with the trees, but the scale factor is applied to all the trees.

 # Gradient Boosting steps